Analysis: Trump fights to keep a job Dems say he isn’t doing | Federal News Network

 WASHINGTON (AP) — President Donald Trump is asking Americans to let him keep his job.
 His critics are questioning how much of that job he’s actually doing.

-He also appeared to either downplay or miss repeated warnings about the coronavirus that were included in intelligence briefing s, and he has been reluctant to amplify some of his own government’s recommendations for reducing transmission, including wearing masks.
+He also appeared to either downplay or miss repeated warnings about the coronavirus included in intelligence briefings, and he’s been reluctant to amplify some of his own government’s recommendations for reducing transmission, including wearing masks.

-“He is not doing his job,” said Michael Hayden, the former director of both the CIA and National Security Agency.
+“He is not doing his job,” said Michael Hayden, former director of the CIA and the National Security Agency.

-Such assessments put Trump in a precarious position four months from Election Day, and risk undercutting the central argument most incumbents make to voters when seeking re-election: Keep me on the job because I’ve proven I can do it.
+Such assessments put Trump in a precarious position four months from Election Day and risk undercutting the central argument most incumbents make to voters when seeking reelection: Keep me on the job because I’ve proved I can do it.

-Trump came to power without any experience in governing, making the case to voters that the go-with-your-gut decisions that helped him in business and as a reality television star would serve him as president, too.
+Trump came to power without any experience in governing, making the case to voters the go-with-your-gut decisions that helped him in business and as a reality television star would serve him as president.
 For some Americans disillusioned with career politicians in both parties, his outsider credentials were part of the appeal.

-The current and former advisers insisted on anonymity in order to discuss their private dealings with the president.
+The current and former advisers insisted on anonymity to discuss their private dealings with the president.

-But 2020 has been a year that has demanded more substance than style from the president.
-More than 120,000 Americans have died from COVID-19, and known infections are on the rise in several states.
-The strong economy Trump hoped to run on this year has cratered.
+But 2020 has been a year that’s demanded more substance than style from the president.
+More than 125,000 Americans have died from COVID-19, and known infections are rising in several states.
+The strong economy Trump hoped to run on has cratered.
 And the deaths of several Black Americans has sparked a national reckoning over race and police brutality.

-On each of those matters, Trump’s critics — as well as some of his allies — argue he has fallen short rather than rising to the moment.
+On each of those matters, Trump’s critics — and some of his allies — argue he’s fallen short rather than rising to the moment.

 He’s all but declared the pandemic over and has focused aggressively on reopening the economy, even as some Republican allies in key states start rolling back those efforts in a bid to contain outbreaks.
 Just 37% of Americans say they approve of Trump’s handling of the pandemic, down from 44% in March, according to a recent poll from The Associated Press-NORC Center for Public Affairs Research.

-Note: EDITOR’S NOTE — Julie Pace has covered the White House and politics for AP since 2007.
-Follow her at https://twitter.com/jpaceDC.